NAME

 logon_token_scopes

 A comma-separated list of the scopes to be requested for the ACCESS_TOKEN during logon.
-These scopes MUST correspond to the API permissions assigned to the Entra Id Application specified by the app_id domain option.
+These scopes MUST correspond to the API permissions assigned to the Entra Id Application specified by the app_id option.

 EXAMPLES